kpoppel/teamcity-docker/README.md

   docker pull jetbrains/teamcity:latest
   ```

+  Start TeamCity using the scripts in teamcity directory
   Setup Teamcity acount and so on.

+  Install the https://plugins.jetbrains.com/plugin/9306-docker-cloud/ plugin into TeamCity.

+  Create a project and add a cloud config to it.

+## Step 2: Agents on docker host
+  Next we want to run an agent in a cloud

-# Step 2: Setup a docker registry.
+# Step 3: Setup a docker registry.
   Pull the registry.
 Use he compose file: docker-registry/docker-compose-yml
   Generate TLS keys.
 I just wanted to use IP addresses to access the registry, which meant some more work.
   If you have a DNS already setup, go for method 2.